19 Jan Data Pipes by Actio® – The Back Story

 This is all basic stuff but it hasn’t been solved.

 Data Pipes by Actio® makes the process of onboarding, previewing and monitoring data flows faster and more visible.
-It provides a platform for IT to engage the business within minutes and ensure that the project is headed in the right direction.
+It provides a platform for IT to engage the business and ensure that the project is headed in the right direction.